vercel/next.js/examples/with-redux-wrapper/README.md

 ## Notes

 In the first example we are going to display a digital clock that updates every second.
 The first render is happening in the server and then the browser will take over.
-To illustrate this, the server rendered clock will have a different background color than the client one.
+To illustrate this, the server rendered clock will have a different background than the client one.

 ![](https://i.imgur.com/JCxtWSj.gif)